Theatre

-I work as both a composer and sound designer for live productions, including staged plays, dance recitals, and musicals.
+I work both as a composer and sound designer for live productions, including staged plays, dance recitals, and musicals.
 Each production has a unique story to tell and a unique soundscape to capture; therefore, I am quite accustomed to working with many different styles of music as well as different approaches to sound design.
 Below are some highlights from a selection of productions.

 All music listed below belongs to the composer and may not be used by other parties without expressed permission.
 If you are interested in using any of my previous musical content in your own production, I do offer a license to use the audio tracks for each show listed below.
 For more information on availability and pricing, please feel free to reach out.